 The research facilities of the Department of Medicine will be revolutionised in mid to late 2018 by the opening of the Cambridge Institute for Therapeutic Immunology and Infectious Disease (CITIID).
 This new Institute will unite expert groups in infectious disease and immunity including the microbiome, autoimmune disease, cellular immunology, and inflammatory disease.
 There will be associated strengths in genomics and genetics.
 Dedicated groups will focus on computational biology, in collaboration with the MRC Biostatistics Unit, The Wellcome Trust Sanger Institute and the European Bioinformatics Institute.

 The research environment in Cambridge is also greatly strengthened by support from the NIHR Biomedical Research Centre, and of particular relevance is the NIHR BRC Human Immunophenotyping Hub, which will expand over the next five years.
 This will house investigators focussed on studies of infectious and immune-mediated disease and will be the site for a large part of the NIHR Cambridge BRC Cell Phenotyping Hub.

-Many members of the Department of Medicine are involved in clinical teaching.
+Most members of the Department of Medicine are involved in clinical teaching.
 The Department organises the weekly Staff Round, which is the main forum for academic medicine on the campus.
-The Department is also involved in the supervision of a large number of graduate students, controlled by the Graduate Committee in the Graduate School of Life Sciences, and many members contribute to undergraduate teaching in the School of Biological Sciences.
+The Department is also involved in the supervision of over 120 graduate students, and members may also contribute to undergraduate teaching in the School of Biological Sciences.

 Members of all divisions of the Department of Medicine are actively involved in providing patient care in the NHS.
 This is critical not only for service provision but ensures that the Department’s research and teaching is constantly refocused upon the needs of patients.